tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 > How *small* can the TCB be?

-Our TCB (`ostd`) is ~15K LoC—just 14% of the Asterinas kernel.
-The absolute size is comparable to verified microkernels like seL4 (~10K LoC) and the relative size is smaller than other Rust-based OSes such as Tock (43%), RedLeaf (66%), and Theseus (62%).
+Our TCB (OSTD) is approximately 15,000 lines of code—just 14% of the whole Asterinas kernel.
+In absolute terms, this is comparable to verified microkernels like [seL4](https://dl.acm.org/doi/10.1145/2560537) (~10K LoC), while commodity monolithic kernels (including [Rust for Linux](https://www.usenix.org/conference/atc24/presentation/li-hongyu)) have TCBs that are orders of magnitude larger.
+Relatively speaking, Asterinas also outperforms other Rust-based OSes: [Tock](https://github.com/tock/tock) (43%), [RedLeaf](https://github.com/mars-research/redleaf) (66%), and [Theseus](https://github.com/theseus-os/Theseus) (62%) all have significantly larger TCB proportions.

 > Is this too restrictive for _rich_ OS features?